-- Snacks such as crackers, nuts or chips.
+- Certain snacks such as crackers, nuts or chips.

 There are many variations of acceptable foods within each of these categories.
 For more information on the types of food you are allowed to buy with SNAP food benefits, download our free guide.